hilts-vaughan/hilts-vaughan.github.io/_posts/2022-12-16-installing-horizon-xi-linux.md

 1. Download the installer from the website.
 It will end up in `~/Downloads`
 1. Open a terminal and do the following:

+**Note: At the time of writing, the installer from the website may not work due to some breaking changes.
+You may need to install from https://github.com/HorizonFFXI/HorizonXI-Launcher-Binaries/releases/tag/v1.0.1 first, and then upgrade later.
+The install process seems broken on Linux on the newer launcher**

 ```
 mkdir ~/horizon-xi
 cp "/home/deck/Downloads/HorizonXI-Launcher-1.0.1.Setup.exe" ~/horizon-xi/installer.exe